elastic/examples/ELK_nginxplus_json/README.md

 wget https://raw.githubusercontent.com/elastic/examples/master/ELK_nginxplus_json/nginxplus_json_logs
 ```

-** The JSON formatted logs used in this example were created using status API of Nginx Plus.
-Please refer to [Live activity monitoring with Nginx Plus](https://www.nginx.com/products/live-activity-monitoring/) for more information on how to use status API of Nginx Plus
+** The JSON formatted logs used in this example were created using status API of NGINX Plus.
+Please refer to [Live activity monitoring with NGINX Plus](https://www.nginx.com/products/live-activity-monitoring/) for more information on how to use status API of NGINX Plus

 ### Run Example
 ##### 1. Ingest data into Elasticsearch using Logstash